-After medical school in London, England, he went to the University of Oxford where he did postgraduate clinical training in surgery and also in internal medicine, a doctorate in transplant immunology/immunogenetics, and a fellowship in transplantation.
-He was a clinical lecturer in Oxford for several years before going to the Middle East to help start two medical schools.
-He was the foundation Chair of Surgery in Oman for a decade before moving to the University of Toronto in 2001.
+After medical schools in Uganda and London, England, he went to the University of Oxford where he did postgraduate clinical training in surgery and also in internal medicine, a doctorate in transplant immunology, and a fellowship in organ transplantation.
+He was a clinical lecturer in the Nuffield Dept. of Surgery at Oxford for several years before going to the Middle East to help start two medical schools.
+He was the foundation chair of surgery at Sultan Qaboos University in Oman for a decade before moving to the University of Toronto in 2001.

-Dr. Daar has co-authored five books (on tumour markers; surgical radiology; ethical, legal and social issues in organ transplantation; bioindustry ethics; and nutritional genomics) and has over 300 publications in immunology, immunogenetics, organ transplantation, surgery, and bioethics.
-He works in various advisory or consulting capacities with the UN, the World Health Organization and UNESCO, and is a member of the African Union High Level Panel on Modern Biotechnology.
-He recently completed, as chair, a report of the External Review Committee of the WHO/World Bank/UNDP/UNICEF Special Program on Tropical Diseases Research and Training.
+Professor Daar’s academic career has spanned biomedical sciences, organ transplantation, surgery, global health and bioethics.
+He works in various advisory or consulting capacities with the UN, the World Health Organization and UNESCO; he was a member of the African Union High-Level Panel on Modern Biotechnology, and chaired the 4th External Review of the WHO/World Bank/UNDP/UNICEF Special Program on Tropical Diseases Research and Training.

 Follow Dr. Daar on Twitter @AbdallahDaar

 Dr. Daar’s complete Curriculum Vitae (CV) is available for download here